robbintt/outlines/references/uart_isp_ftdi_etc_programming.md

 FTDI is one implementation of UART.

-ISP/ICSP is a set of different protocols based on different companies.
+ISP/ICSP is a set of similar protocols created by different companies, AVR ISP is used with AVR chips and is common/popular.

-UART is more common.
+UART is common.
 USART is uncommon.
 Many devices support UART and not USART.
 USART is similar to SPI.

 ### Definitions